egonw/blog/_posts/2016-01-27-adding-chemical-compound-to-wikidata.markdown

   * add the reference to the paper you entered above
 * add the InChIKey and/or InChI

-The first step is to create a new Wikidat entry.
+The first step is to create a new Wikidata entry.
 The Create new item menu in the left side panel can be used, showing a page like this:

 ![](/assets/images/smd2.png)